Family finds independence through Adult Cycle Training

 The pandemic and restrictions on travel had inspired Anne to take the family out for bike rides locally.
 “In the last year when the roads were quieter, we did more cycling as a family.
 It was a great way to get a little further from home and enjoy a bit of freedom in the countryside.”

-The inspiration to find the Essential Cycling Skills course came from eleven-year-old Miles’ impending move to secondary school.
+The inspiration to find the Adult Cycle Training course came from eleven-year-old Miles’ impending move to secondary school.

 I was conscious a lot of the kids cycle to school and while my son lacked road awareness, I didn’t have the confidence to teach him.
 We needed some expert guidance.

-The family found the ECS course through their local bike shop in Stirling Recyke-a-bike and an afternoon session with instructor Andrew Abbess was planned.
+The family found the ACT course through their local bike shop in Stirling Recyke-a-bike and an afternoon session with instructor Andrew Abbess was planned.

 Expert, practical advice